Our Annual Open House

 We look forward to meeting new visitors and welcoming back repeat visitors.

-Unfortunately, our 140 year old depot does not have a functional toilet.
+Unfortunately, our 143-year-old depot does not have a functional toilet.
 Please plan accordingly for your visit.

-At least once per year we enjoy welcoming the public into our beloved depot, so that everyone can see what the Milwaukee & Northern Railway Historical Society (MNRHS), also known as the Neenah-Menasha Model Railroad Club (NMMRRC), is all about.
+At least once per year we enjoy welcoming the public into our depot, so that everyone can see what the Milwaukee & Northern Railway Historical Society (MNRHS), also-known-as the Neenah-Menasha Model Railroad Club (NMMRRC), is all about.

-You can see what the hobby of model railroading has to offer.
+You can learn what the hobby of model railroading has to offer.

 You can discover some of the history of our prototype railroad.

-Here are a couple of scenes from our 2021 open house.
+Here are a few scenes from last year’s open house.

 Our first open house was held in 1982.